WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Player type is one of the most common types and refers to a player of the game (active).
 This type is also known under `player_attr` (referring to a player when acting through an extra role) or `player_group` (referring to a player when acting through a group).

 When prompted, players may only submit living players as a player type, even if the player type can otherwise deal with dead or ghostly players.
 To allow a player to submit dead or ghostly players, the [ghost pseudo-type](#ghost-pseudo-type) or the [dead pseudo-type](#dead-pseudo-type) needs to be used.
+To allow submission of players, regardless of living status, use [player any pseudo-type](#player-any-pseudo-type).
+To allow submission of living players, as well as "nobody", use [player optional pseudo-type](#player-optional-pseudo-type)

 Selector | Meaning
 --- | ---